LeJin27/min-max-list-backend/README.md

 # min-max-list-backend

+### Description
-- Provides database management and user authentication
+- Provides database management with postgresql
+- Provides endpoints for frontend to use using fastapi

 ### Installation Requirements